Uber only has itself to blame for London license loss

 So if you’re an entrepreneur, and circumventing employment regulation is your benchmark for ‘innovation’, it’s really time to get a new playbook.

-In Europe, governments are as unfond of seeing their tax bases shrinking as workers are their rights evaporating.
+In Europe, governments are as un-fond of seeing their tax bases shrinking as workers are their rights evaporating.
 While legal minds do appear to have grokked how a tech business which replaces human managers with an app that barks orders is still, er, managing workers.

 Europe also appears to be approaching a consensus legal view that a tech platform whose primary business is the delivery of transport services is — wait for it — a transportation company!
 And should therefore be regulated like all the other transportation companies.